JackyAndroid/AndroidTVLauncher/README.md

 This is a tv launcher, include a leanback launcher(minSdkVersion 17) and a normal launcher(minSdkVersion 15).

 ###Notice
-Now Leanback demo launcher minSdkVersion is Android 4.2!!!
-If you must be compatible with Android version 4.0 to 4.1 TV device,you can use the CompatibleLauncher in the project.
+Based on Leanback CatLauncher (library) function has been basically stable at present, the progress of the follow-up will follow up the official Leanback library, Compatible desktop theory is no longer maintained

 ###Features
-> * App Uninstall
+> * Leanback style
-> * Garbage Clear
+> * Pictures show
+> * Video broadcast (jiecao player - based on ijkplayer)
-> * Kill Other App
+> * Details of the media
-> * App Auto-launch Manage
+> * The third party application list
-> * NetWork Setting
+> * Desktop special function
-so on...

 ###Effect Picture
 ![](https://github.com/JackyAndroid/AndroidTVLauncher/blob/master/screenshots/design_sketch1.png)